 In March 2017, the results of the digital discussion were translated into several drafts of the Women 20 Communiqué, thus introducing the second stage of the W20 Dialogue Process.
-A series of video conferences ensued, during which a number of proposals were agreed upon and the W20 Delegates and Advisors started to work on the phrasing of the agreed recommendations.
+A series of video conferences ensued, during which a number of proposals were agreed upon.
+Along this process, it was suggested to create an additional implementation plan to complement the W20 communiqué with specific recommendations, best practices from the W20 network and a documentation of key literature supporting the proposed requests.
+Finally, W20 Delegates and Advisors started to work on the phrasing of the agreed recommendations.

 The virtual dialogue process was flanked by a series of international dialogue events that were organized prior to the W20 Summit in April.